 ‘They say the bag was empty,’ she added.

-‘They would,’ answered Jenny A. ‘It would be a pity if copies reached Breitbart, Instapundit, Huffpost and a dozen others, plus two hundred bloggers in eight countries.
-Because those writers might ask where the contents of the Gladstone bag got to – the documents and the photos everyone now has copies to.’
+‘They would,’ said Jenny A. ‘What a pity if copies reached Breitbart, Instapundit, Huffpost and a dozen others, plus two hundred bloggers in eight countries.
+Because those writers might ask where the contents of the Gladstone bag had got to – the documents and the photos everyone now has copies to.’

 ‘And,’ added Laura, ‘if shots of those documents also made their way to Facebook and Twitter before they could be taken down -’

-‘But what about this one, girls …’ She brought up photos of Mrs Harrison’s staff, all with crosses etched into their foreheads, ‘you don’t feel that was a bit over the top?’
+‘But what about this one, girls …’ She brought up photos of Mrs Harrison’s staff, all with crosses etched into their foreheads, ‘you don’t feel that was a bit OTT?’

 ‘Gosh, whoever did that did it very lightly, just scratches.
-But it would still make anyone think twice about taking on someone called Jenny.’
+But it would still make anyone think twice about taking on anyone called Jenny.’

 ‘It would, but it would also tip someone over the edge who need only hire a long range weapon.
 Even on a boat you’re not safe.’